Level/abstract-leveldown/README.md

 Not all implementations support the above options.

 ### `db.close(callback)`

+Close the store.
+The `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if closing failed for any reason.

 ### `db.get(key[, options], callback)`
 ### `db.put(key, value[, options], callback)`
 ### `db.del(key[, options], callback)`